peterhinch/micropython-fourier/README.md

 integers which will need to be converted to floats.
 While this is trivial in Python, if speed is critical the `window.icopy` function can copy and convert an integer array to one of floats (see the `DFTADC` class).
-The test programs `dftadc.py` and `dfttest.py` provide examples, the latter showing the use of synthetic data.
+The test programs `dftadc.py`, `dftadc_tests.py` and `dfttest.py` provide examples, the latter showing the use of synthetic data.

 File | Purpose |
 -----|-------- |
-dftadc.py   | Demo program using the DAC to generate analog data passed to the ADC |
+dftadc.py   | Demo program using the DAC to generate analog data passed to the ADC. |
 dftadc_tests.py | Further ADC demos showing window function etc. |
-dfttest.py  | Demo with synthetic data |
+dfttest.py  | Demo with synthetic data. |
 dft.py      | The fft implementation. |
 dftclass.py | Python interface.
 Requires `polar.py`, `window.py`, `dft.py`. |
 window.py   | Assembler code to initialise an array and to multiply two 1D arrays. |